Amsterdam/design-system/packages/css/src/components/header/README.md

 # Header

-Displays the City’s logo at the top of every page, and optionally a secondary navigation menu.
+Displays the City’s logo at the top of every page, and optionally a navigation menu.
 Includes the name of the application if it is not the general website.

 ## Guidelines